metasfresh/metasfresh-documentation/_webui_collection/EN/Print_text_on_documents-product.md

 ---

 ## Overview
-The product description text will appear below the product name on all corresponding documents.
+The product description text will appear below the product name on sales order confirmations.
 For additional information on how to place manual text on documents, please see [here](Print_text_on_documents-general).

-You can also autonomously transfer the product description into the languages of your business partners, so that when you [print commercial documents](PrintPreview) for foreign business partners, the text will automatically appear on these documents in their respective languages.
+You can also translate the product description yourself into the languages of your business partners, so that when you [print sales order confirmations](PrintPreview) for foreign business partners, the text will automatically appear on these documents in their respective languages.
 For additional information on how to manage data entries in multiple languages, please see [here](Multilingual_data_management).

 ## Steps